Should we invest in Search-Engine-Optimization (SEO) for lead generation?

 Expectations for getting tons of traffic are high but rarely met.

-A lot of business owners and B2B brands start some SEO efforts along their growth journey, and decide to stop it shortly afterward.
+A lot of business owners and B2B brands start some SEO lead generation efforts along their growth journey, and decide to stop it shortly afterward.
 We want address the frequently asked questions and give you clarity on how can use SEO to get more leads and sales.

 Fundamentally, SEO is like building up a muscle, going to the Gym every week, for a long period of time.
 Unlike, pay-per-click (PPC) marketing, SEO requires thought, strategy, and resources, but the pay-off is also far more rewarding.